 Yes, both CME and CNE are available for completing this training, however; obtaining CME or CNE after completing the training is not a requirement for the Washington State Suicide Prevention licensure.
+CME or CNE credits cost $25.
+All providers planning to apply for CME or CNE credit are responsible for paying this fee.
 See the CE Credit page for more information.

 CNE: Professionals who wish to receive a contact hour certificate must 1) complete all course requirements and 2) register online after completing the activity and pay a recordkeeping fee of $25 (VISA or Mastercard in US Funds).
 You will be able to print your own certificate online and have access to your records online for at least six years.